-- The joint control among the targeter and social media provider only extends to those processing operations for which they effectively co-determine the purposes and means.
-It extends to the processing of personal data resulting from the selection of the relevant targeting criteria and the display of the advertisement to the target audience.
-It also covers the processing of personal data undertaken by the social media provider to report to the targeter about the results of the targeting campaign.
-The joint control does not, however, extend to operations involving the processing of personal data at other stages occurring before the selection of the relevant targeting criteria or after the targeting and reporting has been completed, and in which the targeter has not participated in determining the purposes and means".47 - 42.
-The above analysis remains the same even if the targeter only specifies the parameters of its intended audience and does not have access to the personal data of the users that are affected.
+undertaken by the social media provider to report to the targeter about the results of the targeting campaign.
+The joint control does not, however, extend to operations involving the processing of personal data at other stages occurring before the selection of the relevant targeting criteria or after the targeting and reporting has been completed (e.g. the development of new targeting criteria by the social media provider on the basis of completed targeting campaigns) and in which the targeter has not participated in determining the purposes and means, likewise the social media provider, in principle, does not participate in phase of planning a targeting campaign prior to the moment where the targeter makes contact with the social media provider".51

+47. The above analysis remains the same even if the targeter only specifies the parameters of its intended audience and does not have access to the personal data of the users that are affected.
 Indeed, joint responsibility of several actors for the same processing does not require each of them to have access to the personal data concerned.
-48 The EDPB recalls that actual access to personal data is not a prerequisite for joint responsibility.
-49
+52 The EDPB recalls that actual access to personal data is not a prerequisite for joint responsibility.
+53